+BILL ANALYSIS:

-BILL ANALYSIS: Sections 1.(a) and 1.(b) would prohibit counties and cities from enforcing any existing ordinance or regulation that requires regular, routine inspections of buildings or structures constructed in compliance with the North Carolina Residential Code for One- and Two-Family Dwellings in addition to the specific inspections required by the North Carolina Building Code, without first obtaining approval from the North Carolina Building Code Council.
-Currently, this prohibition extends only to the adoption of new ordinances or regulations by counties and cities.
+Sections 1.(a) and 1.(b) of the act prohibit counties and cities from enforcing any existing ordinance or regulation that requires regular, routine inspections of buildings or structures constructed in compliance with the North Carolina Residential Code for One- and Two-Family Dwellings in addition to the specific inspections required by the North Carolina Building Code, without first obtaining approval from the North Carolina Building Code Council.
+Previously, this prohibition extended only to the adoption of new ordinances or regulations by counties and cities.